MV Cpl. Louis J. Hauge Jr.: Construction and commissioning

 On 16 August 1990, Cpl.
-Louis J. Hauge Jr. carried equipments that would later be used during Operation Desert Storm.
+Louis J. Hauge Jr. carried equipment that would later be used during Operation Desert Storm.

 On 20 August 2008, she was part of the Southeast Asia Cooperation Against Terrorism (SEACAT) exercises.
 In 2009, the ship returned to Maersk Line as MV Abby G. Sealift Inc. later acquired the ship in 2010 and operated the ship with the same name until August of later that year, in which she was towed to Alang, India for scrap.